 Tower Captains and Secretaries should familiarise themselves with their own church Safeguarding practices and policies.
-This will be based on the relevant diocesan policy which explains that the Incumbent, Churchwardens and PCC of any parish have a legal and primary duty to have due regard to Safeguarding principles laid down across all areas of Church activities.
+This will be based on the relevant diocesan policy which explains that the Incumbent, Churchwardens and PCC of any parish have a legal and primary duty to have due regard to House of Bishops’ safeguarding policies and practice guidance laid down across all areas of Church activities.

-It is important therefore that there is a good working relationship between the Tower Captain and church officials as in practice, where ringing is concerned, this responsibility is discharged through the Tower Captain, together with any formal deputies.
+It is important therefore that there is a good working relationship between the Tower Captain and Church officers as in practice, where ringing is concerned, this responsibility is discharged through the Tower Captain, together with any formal deputies.

 Accessing Safeguarding Training